DIPlib/diplib/INSTALL_Linux.md

 This will make the toolbox available (replace `/Users/<name>/dip` with the actual path you installed to).

-To get started using *DIPimage*, look through the help, starting at
+To get started using *DIPimage*, read the *DIPimage User Manual*, and look through the help, starting at
 ```matlab
 help DIPimage
 ```